 - The Parameter Reference is used for configuring YADE file transfer settings.

-- The Parameter Reference is generated from the YADE - Reference Documentation - XSD Schema Reference and includes additional explanations of configuration elements.
+- The Parameter Reference is generated from the latest version of the XSD schema in YADE - Reference Documentation - XSD Schema Reference and includes additional explanations of configuration elements.

 - The YADE - User Manual provides an overview of features, explains use cases and includes references to this documentation.

 The root element of a YADE configuration file.

 This element can be assigned the location of the XSD schema, e.g. http://www.sos-berlin.com/schema/yade/YADE_configuration_v1.12.xsd

 We recommend to assign the XSD schema version for which the YADE configuration has been created.
 This allows to validate a YADE configuration file with the XSD schema version that is was designed for.

 Subsequent fragments are used e.g. for file transfer specifications, notifications, mail server settings, that can be used in a number of file transfer Profiles.